TAUSIF

 What that looks like

-An AI assistant that turns hours of orthopaedic planning into minutes.
+AI assistant for joint-replacement planning.
 The model suggests, the surgeon decides.
-Adopted on the first ward we deployed to.
+Adopted on the first ward it shipped to.

-A camera-driven parking system across multiple lots.
-Postgres row-level locks fixed the race condition that used to sell the same spot twice.
+Camera-driven parking system across multiple lots.
+Postgres row-level locks removed the race condition that used to sell the same spot twice.

 Work & Impact